 The age to have an eyelid lift varies from person to person.
 People age at different rates and certainly all people do not feel the same about the changes that come with age.
 Also, a person may opt to have both upper and lower eyelids lifted; or simply an upper or lower eyelid lift alone.

-What is the difference between a lower eyelid surgery through an internal incision versus an external incision?
+What is the difference between lower eyelid surgery through an internal incision versus an external incision?

-An eyelid lift through an internal incision is called a transconjunctival blepharoplasty, or eyelid lift.
+Eyelid surgery through an internal incision is called a transconjunctival blepharoplasty.
 This means that the incision is made on the inside of the eyelid.
 Therefore, there is no external incision.
 This is a good technique to remove “fat bags,” but does not tighten the skin.
 This procedure is appropriate for younger patients with good-quality skin tone that is still elastic.

 Dr. Delgado addresses the needs of each patient individually, explaining the advantages and disadvantages of each surgical approach.

 Can other surgical procedures be done during the same operation?

 Yes, patients who undergo blepharoplasty frequently choose to have additional facial procedures done at the same time.
 This may be a complete facelift, which includes the eyelid lift, an endoscopic brow lift, and a lower face and neck lift.
 Other non-facial surgical procedures, such as breast surgery or body contouring, can also be done in conjunction with an eyelid lift.